HELPING PEOPLE DO THE RIGHT THING

-Behaviour change is a relatively new discipline, sometimes called behavioural economics, which works from a more realistic understanding of what makes people tick.
+Behaviour change is a relatively new discipline, sometimes called behavioural science, which works from a more realistic understanding of what makes people tick.

 - We all know that the decisions people make are rarely the result of a rational calculation

 - However, this irrationality is in itself quite predictable and we have a growing understanding of the rules of thumb that govern behaviour

 - This can help us design interventions that encourage people do the right thing

 - It’s also about moving from telling people what to do to helping them do it.
 So not just using communication but thinking about the whole range of ways we might change the environment which influences people’s behaviour

 Behavioural scientists are assembling a powerful body of evidence of what works when it comes to changing behaviour.
 Many of these academic case studies have become familiar – things like using hotel towels again or people missing Doctor’s appointments.
 Others have started to find their way into public policy in areas like auto-enrolment pensions and organ donation.

 At Behaviour Change we’re seeking to build our own bank of knowledge of what works, taking what has been learned in academia and translating it into on the ground practice.
 Unlike government or academics, we often find ourselves working in challenging circumstances where we do not control the processes we are trying to influence and cannot guarantee people will want to engage with us.
 Our clients range from small charities to large multinationals.

 We use a three-stage process on all projects to help us get to the right answer